genevaers/DevOps/README.md

 ### Tagging the build

 You can run the tagging script:
-1. In the SH directory of DevOps run the generated script TAGBUILD.sh.
+1. In the SH directory of DevOps run the generated script TagBuild.sh.
     ```
-    ./TAGBUILD.sh
+    ./TagBuild.sh
     ```
 or submit the tagging JCL: